Snaacky/thewiki/docs/guides/quality.md

 *If you manage to complete it with a decent probability, feel free to join our [Discord](https://discord.gg/snackbox) to talk about it!*
 !!!

-A good benchmark for lossy audio bit rates (Stereo/2.0) is:
+A good benchmark for lossy audio bitrates (Stereo/2.0) is:

 - 128Kbps for Opus
 - 160Kbps for AAC